coderaiser/putout/README.md

 </details>

-Please send pull requests with `babel plugins` which can be used as codemods, or simplify, fix, makes code more readable.
+Please send pull requests with **Babel Plugins** which can be used as codemods, or simplify, fix, makes code more readable.

 ## 🛴 Codemods